Skirmish at Frankfort and Patterson’s Creek

 These troop movements alarmed Wallace and his men, who were outnumbered and far from reinforcements.
 His nearest support were Pennsylvania Reserve units who had orders not to leave their state.
 To gather intelligence about what he was up against, Wallace instructed his men to commandeer horses, but they only found thirteen in “fair” condition.

 Meanwhile, McDonald’s cavalry was busying itself around Romney.
 Lt.
 Col. Turner Ashby led a company called the “Mountain Rangers” from Fauquier County.
 On the morning of Wednesday, June 26, 1861, Lt.
-Col. Ashby and his younger brother, Cpt.
+Col. Ashby and his younger brother, Capt.
 Richard Ashby, set off on two different missions.
 The elder Ashby took nine men on a scouting mission toward Patterson’s Creek Depot, while the younger Ashby set off with 19 men to arrest a local Unionist.
 Not finding him at home, Richard Ashby split his force and took the smaller squad toward Patterson’s Depot.

 Lew Wallace’s scouts, led by Cpl.
 David B. Hay, were also on the move that day.
 His troop of thirteen mounted infantrymen headed from Cumberland east to Frankfort’s Ford along the Potomac River to ascertain if any enemy cavalry were there.
 They ran into Richard Ashby and his squad near the mouth of Dan’s Run, approximately three miles southeast of Patterson’s Creek.
 A sharp fight erupted.
 Most of the younger Ashby’s men managed to get away, but Richard was mortally wounded and left for dead.
 Cpl.
 Hay was also wounded.